Pavan-1997/Azure_Data-Factory/README.md

 # Azure_Data-Factory

-ETL TOOLS - AZURE DATA FACTORY (NO-CODE) , AZURE DATA BRUCKS (CODE)
+ETL TOOLS - AZURE DATA FACTORY (NO-CODE), AZURE DATA BRUCKS (CODE)

-	• ADF - Is a ETL tools available in AZ
+• ADF - Is an ETL tools available in AZ
-	• Before this we were having MSBI tools (SSIS - ETL like ADF, SSRS - Reports like PowerBI , SSAS -Analysis)
+• Before this we had MSBI tools (SSIS - ETL like ADF, SSRS - Reports like PowerBI , SSAS -Analysis)
 • SSIS is local or on-prem
-	• ADF is cloud based ETL tool
+• ADF is cloud-based ETL tool

 Components of ADF :